 Apart from obvious aesthetic reasons, there are also practical reasons for cleaning your fightstick.

 Firstly, to prevent the buttons from sticking.
-Yes, this is a common problem after long term use.
-You’d be surprised at actually how much dirt and dust get can in the buttons.
+Yes, this is a common problem after long-term use.
+You’d be surprised at how much dirt and dust get can in the buttons.

-Its a similar story with the joystick.
+It’s a similar story with the joystick.
 Having a dirty joystick means it can become less responsive over time.
-And that’s not good if you want to have the quickest responses from your stick, especially when playing online.
+And that’s not good if you want the quickest responses from your stick, especially when playing online.

 Finally, I don’t know about you, but I take pride in my fightstick.
-It’s an expensive piece of kit and so deserves to be properly maintained.
+It’s an expensive piece of kit, so it deserves to be properly maintained.

 How often should you clean your fightstick

 Honestly, it depends on how much you play.
-If you’re playing for a few hours a day, then you’re more likely to get your fightstick dirty.
-If you’re playing only once in a while, then it is less likely to get dirty although, depending on how you store it, it may get dusty.
+If you’re playing for a few hours a day, you’re more likely to get your fightstick dirty.
+If you’re playing only once in a while, it is less likely to get dirty, although, depending on how you store it, it may get dusty.